 How to Make Crema de Auyama or Butternut Squash Soup

-In this season, where we can have all kinds of squash and pumpkins, I though you would like to taste this creamy, silky, delicate and colorful soup.
+Squash and pumpkin season is in full swing.
+I thought you would like to taste this creamy, silky, delicate, and colorful soup.

 I have two ways to make this soup.
 The first is in a standing blender (affiliate link), in which case I let it cool down before blending (to avoid a disaster in the kitchen), and while I liquefy it, I put a towel and press the lid with my hand to avoid the above mentioned mess.